ljwagerfield/riak-event-store/README.md

 -   `hash` is a function of the entire payload.

--   `event` is a sequence of unique event references in ascending causal order (earliest first).
+-   `event` is a sequence of unique event references in ascending causal order (earliest first, events are appended).

 -   `child` is a *set* of references to shards containing previously observed state.